cassidyjames/cassidyjames.github.io/wishlist.md

 * [Free Software Foundation](http://www.fsf.org/) _A worldwide mission to promote computer user freedom.
 We defend the rights of all software users._
 * [GNOME Foundation](https://www.gnome.org/support-gnome/donate/) _Helping create a free software computing platform for the general public that is designed to be elegant, efficient, and easy to use._
 * [Girls Who Code](https://girlswhocode.com/) _Closing the gender gap in tech, one girl at a time._

-## Amazon

-I dislike Amazon since they’re extremely [anti-competitive](https://www.yalelawjournal.org/note/amazons-antitrust-paradox) and [awful to their workers](https://gizmodo.com/reminder-amazon-treats-its-employees-like-shit-1792642652).
-So if you can, please purchase any items here somewhere other than Amazon.